akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 :::info
 The SP certificate is self-signed and is generated to never expire.
 You will never have to renew it.
 :::

+# How to disable the Single Sign-On feature

+To disable the Single Sign-On feature, just click on the `SSO enabled` button in the interface.
+Once disabled, all the authentication requests will go through the classical login interface.

 # Tips and tricks for configuring the SAML-based SSO